“Thriving Holy Cross Parish Celebrates Fifty Years”

 During the fall of 2018 until January of 2019, Msgr.
 Edward Sheridan served as the Administrator of the parish, faithfully guiding the people during his time at the church.

-Beginning in January of 2019, Fr.
-David Walter was named the new pastor at Holy Cross, who currently continues to the serve the people of Georgetown and Halton Hills.
+In January of 2019, Fr.
+David Walter was named the new pastor at Holy Cross parish.
+He continues to serve the people of Georgetown and Halton Hills to this present time.
+Assisting Fr.
+Walter have been Associate Pastors Fr.
+Hayden Staczala (2020-21), and Fr.
+Carlos Diaz (2023-present).